 Collaboration the key to beat product demand

-You wouldn’t usually associate booming sales with bad news, but for Animal Management, the huge success of their wireless loadbars has sent our production team into overdrive in order to keep up with demand.
-However, in true Gallagher fashion some of our team members got together to look at how we can get out in front, and we caught up with a few of them to see what went down.
+Gallagher’s loadbars are a loved product around the globe, and with the release of our new wireless variant, we’ve seen unprecedented demand for the product.
+So much so, that our production team in Hamilton have been sent into overdrive in order to keep up!
+In true Gallagher fashion, some of our team members got together to look at how we can get out in front, and we caught up with a few of them to see what went down.

 “A group of us got together, which included Planning, Procurement, some of the Production team, Engineering, and Product Development, to figure what we could do to get on top of things – it was very much a cross functional approach to work out how we could increase our output,” said Shane.